UoB-COMSM0166/2025-group-23/README.md

 ### Ideation Process

 At the start of our ideation phase, we initially began with 12 different games.
 Our goal was to create a game that called back to classic games in the past but bringing another level of fun, freshness and challenges.
 Therefore, before finalising a game to develop, it was important for each member in the group to bring together 2 already existing games each, with their added twist to them.
 In our meeting, we discussed potential development challenges we, as developers, could face during production for each games that we liked.
 Some of the games we considered include Doodle Jump, Cat vs Dog, Bounce, and Flappy Bird.
-A summary of our game ideas with their brief description from Week1 are documented using *insert docs*.
+A summary of our game ideas with their brief description from Week1 are documented using [google docs](https://github.com/user-attachments/files/20144452/Week.1.-.games.briefs.docx).

 Moving into Week2, we have chosen two games to further expand on: Cat vs Dog, and Bounce.
 Communication between the team became more transparent as we decided to have three members working on each game, to go deeper on the specific in-game dynamics, mechanics, rules, and challenges.
 This was especially helpful to understand the scope of the entire development process.